Native Womens Equal Pay Day

 date: november 21, 2024

-On November 30, 2023, we will be marking Native Women’s Equal Pay Day.
-This year, Equal Pay Today, Return to the Heart Foundation, Coalition to Stop Violence Against Native Women Protect, Protect the Sacred, and Native Women Lead, along with many organizations and activists across the country, will be taking collective action in a national social media storm at 2pm ET/11am PT on November 30.
+On November 21, 2024 we will be marking Native Women’s Equal Pay Day.
+This year, Equal Pay Today, Return to the Heart Foundation, Coalition to Stop Violence Against Native Women, Native Women Lead, Not Our Native Daughters, and the Minnesota Indian Women’s Resource Center, along with many organizations and activists across the country, will be taking collective action in a national social media storm at 2pm ET/11am PT.

-On this day, we are raising awareness and shining a light on the fact that Native American women working full-time year round only make, on average, 59 cents on the dollar as compared to non-Hispanic, white men.
-Worse still, when you look at all Native women earners, they only make 55 cents in comparison to all non-Hispanic, white male earners, one of the most significant wage disparities in the United States.
-If you break it down by Tribal nation, some Native American women are paid even less
+On this day, we are raising awareness and shining a light on the fact that Native American women working full-time year round only make, on average, 58 cents on the dollar as compared to non-Hispanic, white men.
+Worse still, when you look at all Native women earners, they only make 52 cents in comparison to all non-Hispanic, white male earners, one of the most significant wage disparities in the United States.
+If you break it down by Tribal nation, some Native American women are paid even less.
+These wage gaps are appalling and undermine family economic security generation after generation.

 The lasting impacts of colonialism, genocide, and state-sanctioned violence on Native communities continues to be felt today.
 Native Americans face higher rates of poverty, unemployment, and violence.
 Recent data shows that the majority of Native American mothers are breadwinners for their families; yet with Native women earning about half the amount of white men, it creates an economic barrier to provide for themselves and their families.
 Low pay, economic abuse, and the lack of employment protections play a huge role in why so many cannot safely leave abusive situations.
 Therefore, long-term safety is almost impossible.

-Achieving equity for Native women involves heeding the voices and leadership of Native communities, respecting their sovereignty, traditions, and cultural practices, and making new workplace and other economic justice policies - like equal pay and paid leave – a priority.
+Achieving equity for Native women involves heeding the voices and leadership of Native communities, respecting their sovereignty, traditions, and cultural practices, and making new workplace and other economic justice policies - like fair pay, workplace safety, and paid leave – a priority.
 As a campaign, we must be resolute in our commitment to addressing both the gender and race-based wage gaps– and all the disparities faced by Native communities.

 Raising awareness is just one of the ways to address these struggles.
 The next step is to take action.
-During our social media storm, Equal Pay Today and the co-leading organizations are calling on policymakers to pass key pieces of economic security legislation, including:
+During our social media storm, Equal Pay Today and the co-leading organizations are calling on policymakers to look holistically of the needs of Native women and their families.
+There is not one solution that will address all of the compounding and intersecting needs; rather as this Congress is getting ready to adjourn, we use them to prioritize the economic needs of Native women by considering several key pieces of economic security legislation, including the:

 • Healthy Families Act, which would set a national standard for paid sick and safe days to allow workers in businesses with 15 or more employees to earn up to seven job-protected paid sick and safe days each year.
 (HFA Action Alert: https://p2a.co/x89tCis #HealthyFamiliesAct)